Indicted California state senator ends Secretary of State campaign

 Democratic state Senator Leland Yee said he would end his campaign to become California’s chief elections officer in a letter submitted to Secretary of State Debra Bowen’s office on Thursday, his attorney Paul DeMeester told reporters.

-A former San Francisco supervisor and one-time mayoral candidate, Yee had been considered a strong candidate for the seat.
+A former San Francisco supervisor and one-time mayoral candidate, Yee had been considered a strong candidate for the seat, but now risks becoming the first California state senator ever suspended.

 “This was a very personal decision on the part of the senator,” DeMeester told a news conference.
 “This is what he wanted to do in relation to that election for office given the circumstances of the federal case.”